Remi D

 Upfully treatya, downpressor beatya, meetcha, greetcha like Buck and the Preacher.

-Expelled from school aged 15 for breaking the cane.
+Expelled from school aged 15 for breaking the cane, Remi left school without qualifications.
+Streetlife…

-The Artist Is …
+The Artist is…

-The artist is a mirror reflecting the minds of those interacting with the art, including the perspectives and predispositions that their perceptions are based on.
+The artist is a mirror reflecting the minds of those interacting with the art…

 Literary influences

-H. C. Anderson, James Baldwin, Amelia Bassano (aka Shakespeare), William Blake, Johan Borgen, Raymond Chandler, Phil K. Dick, Charles Dickens, John Donne, Fyodor Dostoyevsky, Umberto Eco, Kahlil Gibran, Thomas Hardy, Chester Himes, Langston Hughes, Elmore Leonard, Wilfred Owen, Richard Stark.
+H. C. Anderson, James Baldwin, Amelia Bassano (aka Shakespeare), William Blake, Johan Borgen, Raymond Chandler, Phil K. Dick, Charles Dickens, Fyodor Dostoyevsky, Umberto Eco, Kahlil Gibran, Thomas Hardy, Chester Himes, Langston Hughes, Elmore Leonard, Wilfred Owen, Richard Stark.

 Plus one-offs like ‘Candide’, ‘Gulliver’s Travels’, ‘Confederacy of Dunces’, ‘Last Exit To Brooklyn’ and ‘Ringolevio’.